Southern Gems Tour

 Downtown Hilo

 Downtown Hilo's eclectic mix of shops, art galleries, and restaurants showcases the island's diverse cultural influences, while its lush parks and scenic coastal views provide a relaxing backdrop.
-The area is also home to vibrant local markets, such as the Hilo Farmers Market, where fresh produce, local crafts, and unique Hawaiian goods are sold.
-Visitors can explore an array of historic buildings, including the striking Hilo Hawaiian Hotel and the old Hilo Theater, which reflect the city’s rich history.
+The area is also home to vibrant local markets, such as the Famous Hilo Farmers Market, where fresh produce, local crafts, and unique Hawaiian goods are sold.
+Visitors can explore an array of other top sights in Hilo including coconut island, Imiloa Astronomy Center, Lili’uokalani Gardens, Banyan Drive, Kaumana Caves, Carlsmith Beach Park, Richardson Beach Park and even the Hidden Nene!

-Rainbow Falls, located in Hilo on the Big Island of Hawai’i, is an iconic 80-foot waterfall named for the rainbows that frequently form in its mist during sunny mornings.
+Rainbow Falls, located in Hilo on the Big Island of Hawai’i on the Wailuku river, the longest river in Hawai’i is an iconic 80-foot waterfall named for the rainbows that frequently form in its mist during sunny mornings.
 Surrounded by lush tropical rainforest, the falls cascade into a serene pool, creating a picturesque setting that attracts visitors year-round.
 The site is easily accessible and offers a short, scenic walk to the viewing platform, making it a popular destination for both tourists and locals.
+At the top of the falls bear eyes on the largest Banyon tree in Hawai’i!

 Need a Custom Tour?